akaigoro/df4j/README.md

 However, all they imply steep learning curve and hides implementation details under the hood. df4j ia an attempt to discover the basic building elements of asynchronous computations, and allow developer to freely combine those elements, and add new ones.
+It resembles children's building kit: a set of small parts which can be connected together and be assembled in arbitrary complex constructs.

-The main results of this work are listed beloForkJoinTaskw.
+The main results of this work are listed below.
 Some of them look evident, but listed for completeness.

 1. Parallel computation can be represented as a (dataflow) graph, which consists of 2 kinds of nodes: activities and connectors.
 Activities compute tokens (values and signals), connectors pass them between activities.